emzinnia/nuzlocke-generator/SEARCH.md

 - **Should bare terms search only species/nickname, or include items/moves/notes too?**
   - Recommended: species/nickname only (predictable).
+  - Decision: species/nickname only
 - **Should `species:Feebas` be exact or prefix by default?**
   - Recommended: exact unless wildcard is used (predictable), but allow a dedicated operator if we want prefix: `species^:Fee` or `species:Fee*`.
+  - Decision: prefix by default but there can be an exact key `species
 - **How should multiple bare terms behave?**
   - Option A: treat each bare token as prefix against species/nickname (AND across tokens)
   - Option B: treat the whole string as a single prefix phrase